vacp2p/rfc/content/docs/rfcs/72/README.md

 ```

 ### Decryption
-The keystore SHOULD decrypt a user's credentials using a password and
+The keystore SHOULD decrypt a user's credentials using a password and the `membershipHash`,
-a Merkle proof, the `membershipHASh`, using PBKDF2 that returns the `decryptionKey` key.
+using PBKDF2 that returns the `decryptionKey` key.
 The decryption key is used to verify the keystore is correct.
 - To generate the `decryptionKey`, it MUST be constructed from a password and KDF,
 as desrcibed in [ERC-2335: BLS12-381 Keystore](https://eips.ethereum.org/EIPS/eip-2335).